 One of the lessons from the U.S. case of BSE is that, if disease threats to animal agriculture are going to be effectively managed, the nation must be able to rapidly identify and trace the movements of each agricultural animal in the country.

 For several years, numerous industry and government stakeholders in animal agriculture have been working on such a plan.
 Their proposal, U.S. Animal Identification Plan, was presented in October 2003 at the annual meeting of the U.S. Animal Health Association (see JAVMA, Feb.
 1, 2004).

 The USAIP defines the standards and framework for implementing a phased-in national animal identification system.
 Its goal is to establish a traceback system that can identify every animal and premise potentially exposed to an animal with a foreign animal disease within 48 hours after detection.

 Four months after the BSE discovery, Agriculture Secretary Ann M. Veneman introduced the National Animal Identification System.
 The system would be phased in over several years and identify any agricultural premise exposed to an animal disease, so the pathogen can be quickly contained and eradicated.

 Veneman announced that $18.8 million had been provided for the initial phase of the system, which was scheduled to begin in the summer of 2004.
-An additional $33 million had been earmarked for 2005 for continued implementation (see JAVMA, June 15, 2004, page 1904).
+An additional $33 million had been earmarked for 2005 for continued implementation (see JAVMA, June 15, 2004).